Supreme (character): Alan Moore's Supreme

 Rob Liefeld asked Alan Moore to write for Supreme.
 Moore agreed on the condition that he could reinvent the character since he felt that the comic was "not very good."
 Beginning with issue #41 of Supreme in 1996, Moore began retooling the character, with each issue containing commentary on storytelling, comics history in general and Superman in particular.
 Moore's approach drew on his fondness for the storytelling found in editor Mort Weisinger's Silver Age Superman stories.
-Prior to DC Comics' landmark maxiseries event Crisis on Infinite Earths, Moore wrote the "final" Silver Age Superman story (Superman: Whatever Happened to the Man of Tomorrow?) for editor Julius Schwartz, with SA stalwart artists Curt Swan and Murphy Anderson (Anderson was also referenced in Moore's Image-published homage to Marvel's tales, 1963).
+Prior to DC Comics' landmark maxiseries event Crisis on Infinite Earths, Moore wrote the "final" Silver Age Superman story (Superman: Whatever Happened to the Man of Tomorrow?) for editor Julius Schwartz, with Silver Age stalwart artists Curt Swan and Murphy Anderson (Anderson was also referenced in Moore's Image-published homage to Marvel's tales, 1963).

 Moore said in later interviews that his re-imagining of Supreme's background and origin was partly an apology for the darkness of his previous works at other publishers; he had a reputation for the cynical deconstruction of superheroes based on Batman: The Killing Joke, Marvelman, and Watchmen.

 "Story of the Year"

 Given free rein over Supreme and the wider Maximum (later Awesome) universe, Moore created a storyline to both entirely reinvent the character's world, and meld it with Liefeld's extant continuity.
 In Moore's first issue, Supreme returns to Earth and discovers that he is living in a new revision of reality.

 The new version of Supreme has a secret identity as Ethan Crane, a mild-mannered artist for Dazzle Comics whose powers are a result of a childhood exposure to a meteorite made of Supremium, an element which can alter reality.
-When not saving the world as a superhero, Crane illustrates the adventures of Omni-Man, a Supreme-like character being reintroduced with a change of writers.
+When not saving the world as a superhero, Crane illustrates the adventures of Omniman (not to be confused with Omni-Man), a Supreme-like character being reintroduced with a change of writers.

 Echoing this change, Supreme encounters a number of previous/retired and parallel iterations of himself living in another reality, called the "Supremacy."
 The Supremacy is a form of afterlife for characters whose stories had ended or have been written out of current continuity.
 After experiencing amnesia, Supreme's returning memories are told on the page in flashback form revising and ret-conning the character's complex and oft-rewritten backstory, often in pastiche style evoking different periods of comics history.

 Darius Dax, a Lex Luthor–like evil genius and Supreme's antagonist, is introduced in this storyline.
 Dax dies twice in the series, the first time in prison from lymphatic cancer caused by exposure to Supremium.

 Although the "Story of the Year" arc was intended to finish with another deliberate Silver Age-evoking conceit — the 80-Page Giant special issue — publishing needs instead saw the 52nd issue split into two parts: 52a and 52b.

 According to Liefeld, the storytelling methods and styles Moore honed on Supreme directly informed his subsequent America's Best Comics title Tom Strong.